Inspire students to develop a love of science and technology. Our program is recognized by the National Science Teachers Association.

 Psychology & Adolescent Development

 Our school has an amazing number of different clinical specialties in the health and wellness fields –— all experiencing explosive job growth!
-Whether you're interested in occupational therapy, speech communications, nursing –— it's all here at Mercy College.
+Whether you're interested in occupational therapy, speech communications, nursing –— it's all here at Mercy University.

 Demonstrate a solid content knowledge base that enables them to deliver effective educational and professional services based on current research, theory and practice